 - Demonstrates satisfactory proof of proficiency in the English Language.

 This program is designed to prepare students for both state and national massage therapy licensing exams through classwork and practical, hands-on training.
-Students will obtain a foundation for practice as an entry-level professional massage therapist.
+Students will obtain a foundation for practice as an entry-level professional massage therapists.
 Topics will include education, anatomy, physiology, pathology, kinesiology, communication, client evaluation, technique, pain relief, stress management, professional standards, and practice management.

 - Proof of age as 18 years or older